jaclu/tmux-menus/README.md

 ## Recent changes

+- Simplified path handling, now only D_TM_BASE_PATH needs to be set in each menu
 - Added Configuration of Border lines in the Layouts menu
 - Added menu "Missing Keys" for inserting keys not available on the keyboard.
 - ITEMS_DIR & SCRIPT_DIR must be defined before sourcing dialog_handling.sh, updated for all menus